-2.3.1 Simplified Wishbone Bus
+2.4.1 Simplified Wishbone Bus

 The bus architecture of the ZipCPU is that of a simplified, pipelined, WISHBONE bus built according to the B4 specification.
 Several changes have been made to simplify this bus.
 First, all unnecessary ancillary information has been removed.
 This includes the retry, tag, lock, cycle type indicator, and burst indicator signals.
-It also includes the select lines which would enable the CPU to act on less than 32-bit words.
-As a result all operations on the bus are 32-bit operations.
-The bus is neither little endian nor big endian.
-For this reason, all words are 32-bits.
-All instructions are also 32-bits wide.
-Everything has been built around the 32-bit word.
-Even the byte size (the size of the minimum addressable unit) is 32-bits.
+The bus supports big endian operation where the high order octet occupies the low order address.
 Second, we insist that all accesses be pipelined, and simplify that further by insisting that pipelined accesses not cross peripherals-although we leave it to the user to keep that from happening in practice.
 Finally, we insist that the wishbone strobe line be zero any time the cycle line is inactive.
 This makes decoding simpler in slave logic: a transaction is initiated whenever the strobe line is high and the stall line is low.
 For those peripherals that do not generate stalls, only the strobe line needs to be tested for access.
 The transaction completes whenever either the ACK or the ERR lines go high.

-2.3.2 Memory Model
+2.4.2 Memory Model